JaKooLit/Hyprland-Dots/README.md

 - FAQ!
 Yes you can use these dotfiles to other distro!
 Just ensure to install proper packages first!
 If it makes you feel better, I use same config on my Gentoo and NixOS :)
 - QUICK HINT!
 Click the HINT!
 Waybar module (note only available in Waybar default and Simple-L [TOP] layout).
 Can be launched by Keybind SUPER H
 - More question? click here browse through this [WIKI](https://github.com/JaKooLit/Hyprland-Dots/wiki/)
+- If you want the old configs, it is collected on my "Archive" repo.
+See [HERE](https://github.com/JaKooLit/Hyprland-Dots-releases-Archive)

 #### ⌨ Keybinds
 - Keybinds [`CLICK`](https://github.com/JaKooLit/Hyprland-Dots/wiki/Keybinds)